 1. Biodiversity and Profound Greenery

-The lingering memory of the city seems to fade away, the moment you enter into the park.
+The lingering memory of the city seems to fade away, the moment you enter the park.
 Mere walking through the evergreen dense forest feels quite refreshing and offers respite from the commotion of the big city.

 Sanjay Gandhi National Park is home to a diverse species of plants and animals, such as leopard, monkey, spotted deer, Indian hare and wild cat.